Logo Futurismo

 @azoreangreenbean on Instagram | The hot springs of Caldeiras da Ribeira Grande

-The hot springs were closed for more than 30 years because of the deterioration of the place.
-But it reopened in 2016 with lots of work but without changing the beautiful architecture.
-The new manager even added Spa services on reservation like volcanic mud massage, face masks, and a private inside pool.
+The hot springs were closed for more than 30 years due to the deterioration of the site.
+But it reopened in 2016 with extensive renovations, but without changing the beautiful architecture.
+The new manager has even added Spa services to the reservation, including volcanic mud massages, face masks, and access to a private indoor pool.

-The pools are less popular than the other hot springs on the island, sometimes you can even be alone.
+The pools are less popular than the other hot springs on the island, and sometimes you can even be alone.
 They are also much cheaper.
-As of 2022, they are 3 euros for 1 hour.
+As of 2022, it costs 3 euros for 1 hour.
 Plus, they are open from 10 am to 10 pm – a great place to watch the night sky and stay warm.

 @jfrgmatriz on Instagram | The center of the town